 Not only that, but even if you’d patiently endured these two market crashes and stuck it out for nearly two decades, you could well have achieved capital growth of precisely... zero.

-Just look at what happened.
+Just look at the chart below to see what happened.

 After hitting a peak of nearly 7,000 in 1999, the FTSE 100 never went significantly higher for the next 17 years.